In this section, you can learn more about the fraudulent SMS scheme known as SMS Pumping and the best practices to avoid it.

 Exponential retry delays

-Similar to the basic rate limits, implementing exponential delays between OTP requests to the same phone number is a way to prevent rapid sending and reduce the speed of damage to your account balance.
+Similar to the basic rate limits, implementing exponential delays between OTP requests to the same phone number at the mobile or web app is a way to prevent rapid sending and reduce the speed of damage to your account balance.
+Retry buffers might be set to 30 seconds or 1 minute as a good practice meaning that a user will only be able to request OTP again after this timer expires.

 Monitor OTP conversion